dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 :::

-The dbt Semantic Layer allows users to dynamically generate and query datasets in downstream tools based on their dbt governed assets, like metrics, models, and entities.
-It helps organizations manage complexities like data, tools, and teams to make more efficient and trustworthy decisions.

 ## Overview

+The dbt Semantic Layer allows users to dynamically generate and query datasets in downstream tools based on their dbt governed assets, such as metrics, models, and entities.
+It helps organizations manage complexities such as data, tools, and teams to make more efficient and trustworthy decisions.

-The rapid growth of different tools in the modern data stack has largely been a good thing for data professionals - the many different tools address the different needs of different teams.
+The rapid growth of different tools in the modern data stack has helped data professionals.
+The various tools help solve the diverse needs of different teams.
 The downside of this growth is the fragmentation of business logic across teams, tools, and workloads.

 To solve this, the dbt Semantic Layer provides a platform where users can confidently leverage their data from within their tools. dbt Cloud's change management capabilities ensure that any user modifications made to core business constructs, like metrics or entities, are distributed into all the tools connected to the data platform.

 The dbt Semantic Layer is unopinionated about specific tools, use cases, or applications of data.
-The following summarizes some of the common use cases for the dbt Semantic Layer:
+The following summarizes some of the common use cases:

-* BI, reporting, and analytics
+* Business intelligence (BI), reporting, and analytics,
-* Data quality and monitoring
+* Data quality and monitoring,
-* Governance and privacy
+* Governance and privacy,
-* Data discovery and cataloging
+* Data discovery and cataloging,
-* Machine learning and data science
+* Machine learning and data science.

 <!-- rewrite below little and would like to see if i can include a button or callout -->